|Distance||432 miles (697 km)|

 The above information was last checked on 24/01/2022.
 Remember to check the latest COVID-19 travel safety regulations for your train between Milan and Brussels closer to your date of departure here.

 Return travel from Belgium to Italy is: Partially open.

 Entry into Italy is allowed for: Entry is partially open for citizens and permanent residents of Belgium

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Omio customers travelling this route depart most frequently from Milano Centrale and arrive in Bruxelles-Midi.
+When travelling this route, Omio customers are departing most frequently from Milano Centrale and arriving in Bruxelles-Midi.

 Here are some other resources that might have the information you need